Prisma AIRS

 Save.Routers

 Configure private and public virtual routers: Azure health probe fails with a single virtual router (VR).
-Create multiple VRs to ensure probe success.- Navigate to Manage → Configuration → NGFW and Prisma Access→ Device Settings → Routing.Enter a Name indicating private and public routers (for example, vr-private and vr-public).In Interfaces, select eth1(ethernet1/1) for vr-private route and eth2(ethernet1/2) for vr-public route.Refer the section on Interfaces to see how to configure the $eth1 and $eth2 interfaces.In Advanced Settings, select Edit to configure the IPV4 Static Routes for vr-private and vr-public.
+Create multiple VRs to ensure probe success.- Navigate to Manage→ Configuration → NGFW and Prisma Access→ Device Settings → Routing.Enter a Name indicating private and public routers (for example, vr-private and vr-public).In Interfaces, select eth1(ethernet1/1) for the vr-private route and eth2(ethernet1/2)for the vr-public route.Refer to the above section on Interfaces to see how to configure the $eth1 and $eth2 interfaces.In Advanced Settings, select Edit to configure the IPV4 Static Routes for vr-private and vr-public.

 - Select Add Static Route and add the following routes:Application routing: